hlucey/third-party/submitusage.md

 ## Submitting usage records
 {: #usage-records}

 Usage records are the smallest entities that contribute to the aggregated values of the metrics.
-A usage record is constructed by using the following fields:
+The following table provides information about the fields used to construct a usage record:

 | Name | Description                                           |
 | ------ | ---------------------------------------------------- |